Edouard Mendy to Chelsea: What does it mean for Kepa, Blues defense?

 [ MORE: How to watch PL in the USA ]

-Frank Lampard has confirmed that goalkeeper Edouard Mendy, 28, has arrived from Rennes in a $28 million deal and the Senegalese international will provide ‘competition’ to Kepa.
+Frank Lampard has confirmed that goalkeeper Edouard Mendy, 28, has arrived from Rennes in a $28 million deal and the Senegalese international will provide ‘competition’ to Kepa as he’s signed a five-year contract.

 “Competition is a regular thing.
 We have brought Mendy in for that competition.
 It’s in everyone’s hands to get into the squad,” Lampard said.
 “I think it is the hardest position, because of the individual nature of it.
 I have to be sympathetic to that point.
 Last year I changed a few times, it’s a different thought process.
 We are always striving for the best performance.”